The beholdher.life origin story

 Fast forward a few years; the seeds firmly rooted into the very depths of my creative mind.

-Where the seeds were planted, the vision for beholdher.life took root.
+When Seeds Are Planted; the vision for beholdher.life took root.

-POST SCRIPT – The story of how beholdher.life came to be and the introductions to my new pathway of being; learning how to navigate the process of loving and living my authentic self and finding my way home.
+POST SCRIPT – The story of how beholdher.life came to be and the introduction to my new pathway of being; learning how to navigate the process of loving and living my authentic self and finding my way home.